Overview

 When selecting an active learning strategy for your lesson, you may want to consider:

 - The course delivery medium.
-Is the course online, blended, or face-to-face?
+Is the course online, blended, or in-person?
 If online or blended, will students participate in the lesson synchronously or asynchronously?
-If face-to-face, is this a lecture setting, or a (traditionally) more “intimate” tutorial or seminar setting?
+If in-person, is it a lecture setting or a tutorial or seminar setting?

 - The course discipline, and relevant program- or course-level learning outcomes.
 What skills and knowledge are students in your discipline expected to demonstrate, and what activities might support this development?

 - The class size.
-For example, is it a large introductory course, or a smaller upper-year seminar?
+Is it a large introductory course, or a smaller upper-year seminar?
 What is the ratio of instructional staff to students for providing facilitation support?

-- The classroom layout and furnishings, including fixed versus moveable features.
+- The classroom layout and furnishings, including fixed versus moveable features [for in-person courses].
 Are students able to move around the room to interact with new peers, or are they limited to interacting with those in their immediate vicinity?

 - Your comfort and experience as an instructor.
 Remember, there is no need to pressure yourself into doing something that feels “risky” or outside of your comfort zone.
 Start small, and work your way up as you develop confidence in facilitating active learning techniques into your teaching.